 Genital moistness and vaginal lubrication are directly related to blood circulation, since lubrication comes from blood which is filtered through the spaces between skin cells, not a gland.
 Anything that interferes with small blood vessel circulation (antihistamines, lack of exercise, high blood pressure) reduces genital lubrication, and can leave an uncomfortable feeling during sexual intimacy and for some, regular daily activities.
 Estrogen increases small vessel blood circulation, so many women experience some level of vulvar/vaginal dryness as blood levels of estrogen naturally decrease during the transition through menopause.

-Lubricants applied directly to the skin are a great solution for vaginal dryness, but choosing the right one is important.
-Two main features of lubricants--whether they add moisture to the skin and/or whether they seal in moisture--should be considered when making your choice.
+Lubricants applied directly to the skin are a great solution for vaginal dryness; choosing the right one is important.
+Two main features of lubricants--whether they add moisture to the skin and/or whether they seal in, or otherwise hold in moisture--should be considered when making your choice.
 Unfortunately, most commonly used lubricants are neither moisturizing nor do they seal in moisture!
 See chart 1, page 5.
 After choosing a few, experiment with different lubricant samples to find the one(s) which feel the best to you.

 How to Moisturize:

 You can use your moisturizing lubricant just like you would a facial moisturizer, except it’s used on your vulva.
 Smooth it on any time during the day that you feel dry.
-You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long.
-Insert 1-3 ml when you go to bed, and sleep on a towel.
-Most women soak that entire amount up; if you try 3 ml and find some comes out as discharge, try less the next night.
+You can also insert it into your vagina using a needle-less syringe or dropper, at bedtime, to moisturize your vaginal tissues all night long if you experience discomfort due to the feeling of your vaginal walls "sticking" together during the day..
+Insert 1 ml after lying down at night.
+If you follow the next step of the program you will not need to do this.

-You can also use your moisturizing lubricant as a sexual lubricant.
-It will keep things slick and help prevent small tears or excess friction with both external touching and penetration, whether you’re self-pleasuring, or with a partner.
+You will want to use your moisturizing lubricant on you for sexual penetration.
+If you are having penis-in-vagina intercourse or other penetrative play you will want to have your partner use a silicone lubricant such as FeMani Smooth Touch or Uberlube along with the moisturizer on you.
+This combination will keep things slick and help prevent small tears or excess friction with both external touching and penetration, whether you’re self-pleasuring, or with a partner.
 Coat all body parts and any toys that will come in contact with your vulva and vagina; you can even insert some into your vagina before penetration.
 If you use toys, your water-based lubricant can be safely used with any material.